 Background of the Royal Ploughing Ceremony

 In Thailand, the Royal Ploughing Ceremony dates back to the Sukhothai Kingdom in the mid-1200s.
-The practice stems from an ancient Hindu Brahman ritual, which is meant to ensure a good harvest.
+The practise stems from an ancient Hindu Brahman ritual, which is meant to ensure a good harvest.
 This ceremony is considered to have been performed in India even before the time of Lord Buddha.

 Another belief lies in the celebration of Buddha's first moment of enlightenment.
-The incident took place when he was seven years old and went watch the ploughing ceremony with his father.
+The incident took place when he was seven years old and went to watch the ploughing ceremony with his father.
 Sitting under the shade of a rose-apple tree, he experienced sharpness of mind or 'samadhi' while deep in meditation.

 The rituals performed during the ploughing festival in the past were of Hindu origin, while Thailand observed another fertility ritual of Buddhist origin.
 King Mongkut (Rama IV) merged both the ceremonies into what is known as the Royal Ploughing Ceremony today.
 In the 1920s, the ceremony was discontinued by King Rama VII.
 However, it was brought back by King Bhumibol Adulyadej (Rama IX) in the 1960s.